 This information is not a guarantee and does not relieve the user from the responsibility of the proper and safe use of the product and all cleaning agents.
 The use of certain agents can be harmful to the surface appearance and lifespan of vinyl.
-Spradling, its agents, and assigns assume no responsibility resulting from the use of such cleaning agents to the vinyl.
-Certain dothing and accessory dye/such as those used on denim jeans) may migrate to lighter colors.
+Spradling, its agents, and assigns assume on responsibility resulting from the use of such cleaning agents to the vinyl.
+Certain clothing and accessory dyesSuch as those used on denim leans) may migrate to lighter colors.
 This phenomenon is increased by humidity and temperature and is irreversible.

-Formula 409" is a registered trademark of the Clorox Company."
-Fantastik" is a trademark of DowBrands, Inc." Trademark of the Dow Chemical Co."
-"Fantastik & Formula 409 are safe to use if deaner is diluted (1:1), then throughly rinsed and used following manufactures: instructions.
+Formula 409° is a registered trademark of the Clorox Company."
+Fantastik' is a trademark of DowBrands, Inc." Trademark of the Dow Chemical Co."
+"Fantastik & Formula 409 are safe to use if deaner is diluted (1:1), then throughly rinsed and used following manufacturers' instructions.